canonical/mir/doc/android_new_device_bringup.md

 ##Mir Tests##
 The android platform of Mir has a variety of tests and tools that help the Mir team troubleshoot new devices.
 There are thousands of tests, but certain tests exercise the driver and have proven useful in diagnosing driver problems.
+These tests are available in the 'mir-test-tools' debian package.

 ###Mir Client Software Rendering###